MESuRS-Lab/aerosol-epi-model/README.md

   <summary> 1. interaction-nodscov2.Rmd </summary>

-  This script loads Nods-Cov-2 local data (private), filters it to keep only intensive care units, then does an analysis of the distribution of individuals' categories, type of interactions etc. this script led us to choose (for now) Raymond Poincaré hospital's intensive care unit (Lyon, France).
+  This script loads Nods-Cov-2 local data (private), filters it to keep only intensive care units, then does an analysis of the distribution of individuals' categories, type of interactions etc. this script led us to choose (for now) Raymond Poincaré hospital's intensive care unit (Garches, France).

   An analysis on healthcare worker cumulative time spent interacting with patients is also done.